makerdao/mips/MIP63/MIP63.md

 Any community member can begin an offboarding process.
 Reasons for termination include, but are not limited to:

  * Network is operating out of order.
 The network is continually operating out of order with respect to the Sequencer.
+* Network is missing too many keeper actions when it should be executing.
 * Network is not maintaining its budget limits.
-They frequently go outside of the min/max limit when this can be prevented (by streaming more DAI for example).
+They frequently go outside of the min/max limit when this is able to be prevented (by streaming more DAI for example).

 The parameters for MIP63c5 subproposals are:

-**Feedback Period**: 3 weeks
+- **Feedback Period**: 3 weeks
-**Frozen Period**: 1 week
+- **Frozen Period**: 1 week

 **Outcome**: Keeper network is either offboarded successfully or they continue as-is.
 If offboarded, the budget will be terminated from `dss-vest` at the next available opportunity.